A shitty fan-conlang (fanlang?) based on whatever the standard(?) language of Alternia from Andrew Hussie's Homestuck may or may not be.

 (If this isn't showing up for you as Hiveswap troll script, there's a problem, and this page won't be nearly as fun.)

 Doubled letters are also meaningful.
-Normally they represent consonant gemination (making a consonant longer than normal), but with one exception:
+Normally they represent consonant gemination (making a consonant longer than normal), with one notable exception (hh) indicated above.

 Alternian is agglutinative and heavy on prefixes.
 Descriptors and adjectives both precede their nouns.
 Word order is typically SOV, but flips to VOS for binary (yes/no) questions.